yousaf2018/EthoGrid-Toxmate/README.md

     -   `{video_name}_trajectory.png`: A high-quality image plotting the centroid paths.
     -   `{video_name}_heatmap.png`: A high-quality heatmap image superimposed on the video's first frame.
     -   `{video_name}_annotated.mp4`: A clean final video, with or without overlays.
-3.  **From Endpoints Analysis**:
-    -   `{video_name}_endpoints.csv`: A CSV file containing all calculated behavioral endpoints for each tank.

----

-## Documentation

-For a deeper dive into the application's architecture and methods, please see the following guides:

--   **[Developer's Guide & Code Architecture](DEVELOPER_GUIDE.md)**: A comprehensive overview of the project structure, class responsibilities, and data flow.
-Essential reading for anyone looking to modify or contribute to the codebase.
--   **[Statistical Analysis Guide](STATISTICAL_ANALYSIS_GUIDE.md)**: A detailed explanation of every statistical test and calculation performed by the analysis module, including the formulas used and their scientific purpose.

 ---

 ## Contributing